Spider201866/Alan_web/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
 The dynamic language loading system has been implemented, CSS refactoring (centralization of styles) is largely complete, and the build/linting process is stable.
 Several HTML hygiene, accessibility, and performance improvements have been made (verified meta descriptions, ensured consistent script deferral).
-Current focus is on ensuring all translation keys are correctly populated in the JSON files and thorough testing of the internationalization features.
+All translation keys are now correctly populated in the JSON files, and thorough testing of the internationalization features has been performed.
 Upcoming tasks include PWA service worker implementation and implementing a conditional logging wrapper.

 ## Recent Changes
+- **Translation Task Completed (June 20, 2025):**
+    *   All placeholder/untranslated text in the 22 JSON language files in `public/translations/` has been replaced with accurate translations.
+    *   Thorough testing of all pages in various languages has been performed.
 - **Script Loading Optimization (June 20, 2025):**
     - Reviewed all HTML files in `public/` to ensure external JavaScripts consistently use the `defer` attribute to avoid render-blocking.
     - Added `defer` to `scripts/faviconAndMeta.js` in `aboutalan.html`, `atoms.html`, `ear.html`, `eye.html`, `instructions.html`, `skin.html`, `weblinks.html`, `triangle.html`, and `view-records.html`.